-So much so that critics have dubbed seed oils as the “hateful eight,” according to Elena Ivanina, DO, MPH, director of neuro-integrative gastroenterology at Lenox Hill Hospital.
-This includes oils made from canola, corn, sunflower, safflower, soy, grapeseed, rice bran, and cottonseed, she says.
+Critics have dubbed seed oils as the “hateful eight,” according to Elena Ivanina, DO, MPH, founder of The Center for Integrative Gut Health.
+This includes oils made from canola, corn, sunflower, safflower, soybean, grapeseed, rice bran, and cottonseed, she says.
 According to some, seed oils (which are found in high amounts in ultra-processed foods) are harmful due to their fatty acid content and super-processed nature.

 But here’s the thing: These claims, like many health allegations on the web, fail to provide context.
 To learn more, we spoke to health experts about seed oil myths and why such claims might not be what they seem.

 What are seed oils?

 Seed oils is an umbrella term for refined, vegetable-based oils that are extracted from only the seed portion of a plant.
 Examples of seed oils include canola, corn, sunflower, safflower, soybean, and sesame.
 (Olive oil, coconut oil, and avocado oil are vegetable oils, not seed oils.)
 In seed oils, the oil is typically first extracted through mechanical means (an expeller press), and then chemical means (solvent extraction that might use hexane).
 And despite some internet rumors, no, seed oils are not banned in Europe.